 According to Reyes, this support is not unusual.
 It’s part of the company’s culture, which ultimately creates a win-win for all.

-“Servicon contributes greatly to the Hispanic community, especially in Orange County,” he says.
+“Servicon contributes greatly to the Hispanic community, Los Angeles County and Orange County,” he says.
 “The company supports and maintains a lot of families so that they can live their dream.
 The company embraces any and everyone who comes to work here.
 When you join Servicon, you become part of the family.
 So, you do your work as if it is your own business.
 You take care of them as well as they take care of you.”